LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/conversational-ai.md

 **Offers the next best action for the agent based on conversation context**

-[Maven Assist’s Recommended Actions](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-assist.html) analyzes all available automations for the identified intent and recommends the best next action for relevant content or actions, such as having a bot join the conversation, in real time to the agent.
-Recommendations are done by choosing the highest ranked bot or knowledge base article by score; scores are based on machine learned signal about the historical performance.
+[Maven Assist’s Recommended Actions](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-assist.html) analyzes all available automations for the identified intent and recommends the best next action for relevant content or actions, such as having a bot join the conversation in real time.
+Recommendations are done by choosing the highest ranked bot or knowledge base article by score; scores are based on machine learned signals about the historical performance.

 * AI-based recommendations for bots that can fulfill customer intent at each turn of the conversation
 * Join bots to conversation, recommended content and knowledge base articles
-* Closed-loop learning to improve recommendations based on agent feedback
+* Closed loop learning to improve recommendations based on agent feedback

-Agents can opt to manually use the Knowledge Base article to help user, or join a bot to the conversation, monitor the conversation, and remove the bot if needed.
+Agents can opt to manually use the Knowledge Base article to help the user or join a bot to the conversation where they can monitor the conversation and remove the bot if needed.

 ![](/img/conv-ai-3.png)